 The School of Law has a limited honors-pass-fail grading program.
-To obtain a grade of "Pass" under this program, a student must earn a grade of "C" or higher; the grade of "C-" or below is the equivalent of a failing grade.
+To obtain a grade of "Pass" under this program, a student must earn a grade of "C" or higher; students who earn a "C-" or below will receive the letter grade for that class, regardless of pass/fail designation.
 To receive a grade of "Honors" under this program, a student must earn a grade of "A." Students awarded honors designations will receive a 4.0 in the applicable courses for purposes of calculating their grade point averages.